 We should know by now that God has offered us forgiveness of sin and the gift of eternal life.
 See Salvation.
 However, the Bible does not teach that only our souls will live on forever in some ethereal world, but that our physical bodies will one day be raised.
 In other words, death will not be the termination of our physical existence.
 Jesus' resurrection was the first, but it will be followed by many, many more.

 How can we know this for sure?

 In the Old Testament, God introduced the Seven Feasts of Israel which not only celebrated a historical event in Israel's past but were, at the same time, a prophecy of future events.
 The first four feasts have already been fulfilled, the first two by Jesus Christ on the actual feast days according to the Hebrew calendar.
-Jesus was sacrificed on the day of preparation for the Passover (which was when the lambs were actually slaughtered.
+Jesus He was sacrificed on the day of preparation for the Passover (which was when the lambs were actually slaughtered.
 See John 19:14) and resurrected on the Feast of First Fruits when a sheaf of grain from the very first of the harvest was waved before the Lord - a symbolic gesture that dedicated the coming harvest to Him (Leviticus 23:9-11).
 Jesus' resurrection was the first-fruits of the harvest to come at the end of the age.
 See The Seven Feasts of Israel.
 As Paul said...